lavanet/docs/docs/intro/specs/spec.md

 </details><br/>

 ### Extensions 〰️
 `"extensions"` allow for the adjustment or enhancement of existing methods and APIs within a spec for special use cases.
 They provide the means to tweak, optimize, or expand current functions based on the needs of a subset of consumers who require more functionality from specified method calls.
-This allows for alternative functionalities to be outlined inside a spec, giving both providers and consumers flexibility to
+This allows for alternative functionalities to be outlined inside a spec, giving both providers and consumers flexibility to serve / request special functions.

 <details><summary> Example </summary>